1ndrayu/forest_loss_ML/README.md

 ### 2. Model Training
 - Navigate to "🤖 Model Training" in the Streamlit app
-- Click "Start Model Training" to begin the process
+- Click "Start Model Training" to begin (uses the improved runner under the hood)
 - Monitor training progress and view results

 ### 3. Making Predictions